zhuchen96/cell_linking_challenge/README.md

 The algorithm includes additional functionalities for:
 - Detecting new cells.
 - Detecting mitosis events.
 - Automatically correcting inaccurate linkages.
-- Detailed description of the algorithm will be available later.

 ### **4. Note**
 In the submitted version, the results for all 3D datasets were generated using the mask-generation mode and the default settings of the bash scripts are configured for mask-generation mode.